-This is a guest blog post from our partner Adaptive Insights, written by Gary Cokins.
+This is a guest blog post from our partner Workday Planning, written by Gary Cokins.
 Cokins discusses some of the challenges with traditional financial reporting processes.

 For FP&A, financial reporting is a tricky balancing act.

 If you share too many reports, business leaders may give up reading them all together.
 They are saturated.
 In a study by the American Institute of CPAs and the Chartered Institute of Management Accountants, 32% of C-level executives said more data has made things worse, not better, for decision-making.

 But if you offer bare-bones financial reporting, stakeholders scream for more relevant data and timely information.
 Case in point: That same survey found 70% of C-level executives saying at least one strategic initiative failed in the last three years due to delays in strategic decision-making.
 So how do you find the balance of not overwhelming your business partners while still getting them the information they need?

 They need facts because in the absence of facts, anybody’s opinion is a good one.
 And usually the biggest opinion wins, which is likely managers at the top of the org chart.
 So to the degree they are making decisions on gut feel, intuition, flawed and misleading information, or office politics, an organization is at risk.

 Your CEO needs access to different data than the manager of HR.
 Yet there’s also a good chance that they may be interested in some of the same information.
 And even within the same departments, managers may seek different information.
 Managers have varying requirements and goals; some prefer a very high-level overview, while others want specific information and a lot of granular details.

 It sounds simple, but it begins with good communication.
 Talk to users and find out what they want and why they want it.
 Ask what types of decisions they will make with better information.
 Delve into how they would like reports presented and how often they need them.
 From time to time, follow up with a brief meeting or a simple survey to ensure that managers are using reports and if there is any new information that would be useful.